Akashina Station

-Akashina Station (明科駅, Akashina-eki) is a train station in the city of Azumino, Nagano Prefecture, Japan, operated by East Japan Railway Company (JR East).
+Akashina Station (明科駅, Akashina-eki) is a train station in the city of Azumino, Nagano Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

-Akashina Station is served by the Shinonoi Line and is 28.2 kilometers from the terminus of the line at Shiojiri Station.
+Akashina Station is served by the Shinonoi Line, and is 28.2 kilometers from the terminus of the line at Shiojiri Station.

 Station layout

-The station consists of one ground-level island platform and one side platform serving a three tracks, connected to the station building by a footbridge.
+The station consists of one ground-level island platform and one side platform serving three tracks, connected to the station building by a footbridge.
 The station is a Kan'i itaku station.